railwayapp/nixpacks/README.md

    - **Start**: Configure a default command to run when starting the container
 5. Done!

-Overall the process is fairy simple.
+Overall the process is fairly simple.

 ## Contributing